aedart/util/README.md

 ## Util ##

-This package contains a set a small utility resources, which can be used independently.
+This package contains a set of various utility resources, which can be used independently.

 Official website (https://bitbucket.org/aedart/util)